-We have broad discretion in how we use our cash, cash equivalents and investments, including the net proceeds from our IPO and may not use these proceeds effectively, which could affect our results of operations and cause our stock price to decline.
+We have broad discretion in how we use our cash, cash equivalents and investments, and may not use these resources effectively, which could affect our results of operations and cause our stock price to decline.

-Our management has considerable discretion in the application of our cash, cash equivalents and investments, including the net proceeds from our IPO.
-We intend to use the cash, cash equivalents and investments to fund our preclinical and clinical development programs and the establishment and equipping of our planned manufacturing facility, and the remainder for general corporate purposes, including working capital requirements and operating expenses.
-As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the cash, cash equivalents and investments.
-We may use the cash, cash equivalents and investments for purposes that do not yield a significant return or any return at all for our stockholders.
-In addition, pending their use, we may invest our cash, cash equivalents and investments, including the net proceeds from our IPO in a manner that does not produce income or that loses value.
+Our management has considerable discretion in the application of our cash, cash equivalents and investments.
+We intend to use our resources to fund our preclinical and clinical development programs and the establishment and equipping of our planned manufacturing facility, as well as for general corporate purposes, including working capital requirements and other operating expenses.
+As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of our resources.
+We may use our resources for purposes that do not yield a significant return or any return at all for our stockholders.
+In addition, pending their use, we may invest our cash, cash equivalents and investments in a manner that does not produce income or that loses value.